IT IS AGREED as follows:

 - Nothing in this clause shall limit or exclude any liability for fraud.

-- The Customer shall not, without the prior written consent of the Supplier, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this agreement.
+- The Customer shall not, without the prior written consent of the Supplier (which will not be unreasonably withheld or delayed), assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this agreement.

-- The Supplier may at any time assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this agreement.
+- The Supplier shall not, without prior written consent of the Customer (which will not be unreasonably withheld or delayed), assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this agreement.

 - NO PARTNERSHIP OR AGENCY